 Dash was the quickest flyer in Darby’s class when they attended Drone On Dragonfly School.
 That alone made him “Top Student.”
 His real name is Drayton but his friends call him ‘Dash’ because he is so quick.
 Time has not slowed Dash down.
 Darby and Driscoll flew as fast as they could and managed to keep up and eventually came to an unusual place, that had rows and rows of green vehicles.
 Dash said that these were Army Tanks and he was signing up.

 Darby didn’t know what he meant.
 Dash explained that he wanted to serve his country and was going to become a member of the Armed Forces.
 Darby still wasn’t sure what Dash was talking about.
 What did Dash mean, “Serving his country?”
-When Dash explained he was going to wear a uniform and fly high above the treetops keeping an eye out to be sure everyone was safe, that he could actually leave Oh Valley and fly to far off places to do this important work, Darby wondered if he might like to do it too.
+When Dash explained he was going to wear a uniform and fly high above the treetops keeping an eye out to be sure everyone was safe, that he could actually leave Oh Valley and fly to far off places to do this important work, Darby wondered if he might like to sign up too.
 It sounded glamorous but also dangerous.
 Dash must be very brave to want to leave Oh Valley and watch over strangers to ensure their safety.
 He’d better not rush into this decision as everyone tells him he’s apt to do.

 Dash and Driscoll flew back with Darby as far as the town with the 5-Arch Stone Bridge.
 They knew of a wonderful Ice Cream Shop there and it was a very hot day and ice cream is perfect to eat on a hot day.
 They made one final stop in town to a shop that sells wonderful fudge.
 Of course, they needed another dip in Oh River to clean off all the ice cream drips and sugar.
 Darby had a wonderful time with his long lost buddies but it would be good to be home with Delta and Dixie at his Insect Inn.